jtriley/pystun/README.rst

 PyStun
 ======
+A Python STUN client for getting NAT type and external IP

-My fork/mirror of the pystun project by gaohawk (http://code.google.com/p/pystun/)
+This is a fork of pystun originally created by gaohawk (http://code.google.com/p/pystun/)

 PyStun follows RFC 3489: http://www.ietf.org/rfc/rfc3489.txt